ruleminer/exception-rules/README.md

 ## Additional Information

-The code and datasets contained in this repository are intended solely for research and academic purposes in relation to the ECAI 2025 conference submission.
+The code and datasets contained in this repository are intended solely for research and academic purposes.